Kavinga17/Guess-The-Number-Game-/README.md

 # Guess the Number - Android Development
-A simple Guess the Number Android game implemented using Kotlin for academic purposes.
+A simple Guess the Number Android game implemented using Kotlin